Make Amazing Gifts! Let me take the stress out of Holiday gift giving. Learn More

 Here are the best tips for making slime less sticky

-- Borax is good for squishy slime, but not ideal for long lasting slime or a super stretchy slime.
+• Borax is good for squishy slime, but not ideal for a long-lasting or super stretchy slime.

-- Keep it a sealed baggie or airtight container and it should last for a couple of weeks or even months.
+• Keep it in a sealed baggie or airtight container and it should last for a couple of weeks or even months.
 Toss it out if it grows mold or dries out.

-- If you get slime on carpet, clothing or in the hair remove it with white vinegar.
+• If you get slime on the carpet, clothing, or in the hair remove it with white vinegar.
 For clothing soak the affected area in vinegar for a minute then rub to dissolve.
 Wash and dry as usual.

 More Kids Activities